Cuthbert Bardsley: Ministry as Bishop

 Although based at Croydon as one of Archbishop Fisher's suffragans, Bardsley was instructed to continue his mission to the Combined Forces.
 He remained as Bishop of Croydon for nearly nine years combining pastoral duties in Croydon with frequent visits overseas in support of his priests working with the Forces.
 Croydon had been badly bombed during the war and Bardsley involved himself in the reconstruction that was needed.
-The importance of taking the mission to industry remained a central tenet.
-Bardsley provided the strong leadership that the Church needed to remain relevant in many peoples' lives that had been disrupted by the War and the long period of austerity that followed.
+The importance of taking the mission to industry remained a central tenet and he founded the Croydon Industrial Chaplaincy in 1950 to promote Christianity’s relationship with local industry.
+Bardsley realised that the Church needed to provide practical leadership if it was to remain relevant to many peoples' lives that had been disrupted by the War and the long period of austerity that followed.

 The huge workload that Bardsley undertook started to effect his health and after a visit to Kenya in 1952 he suffered a minor thrombosis necessitating a period in hospital and convalescence.
 Bardsley was not a man to rest for long and returned to work too early subsequently developing further thromboses and a duodenal ulcer, the intense pain of which reoccurred for the rest of his life.
 Bardsley was appointed a CBE in the Birthday honours List in 1952.
 In 1957 he received an honorary Doctor of Divinity from Oxford University.

 Following the death in office of Bishop Neville Gorton in 1956, Cuthbert Bardsley was appointed to the See of Coventry.
 The Fourteenth Century The Cathedral Church of St. Michael had been destroyed overnight on 14 November 1940 during the Coventry Blitz by the Luftwaffe.
-In the following years a new cathedral, designed by architect Basil Spence and next to the ruins of the old cathedral was built and consecreated in 1962.
+In the following years a new cathedral, designed by architect Basil Spence and next to the ruins of the old cathedral was built and consecrated in 1962.
 Bardsley oversaw its renewal as a centre of Christian teaching.
 As in previous postings Bardsley sought at every opportunity to take the Gospel into Coventry's factories and offices, acquiring the affectionate sobriquet of The Works Padre.
 As bishop he built up a network of representatives from all walks of life that included: politicians, trade union leaders, faith groups and educationalists.
 Regular conferences to which community leaders were invited were arranged as Bardsley continued to seek a central place for The Church in peoples' lives.
 Although Bardsley operated best in a city environment his diocese also included many rural parishes which were reorganised and revitalised through regular meetings with their Bishop.

 The city recognised his service to them and bestowed honours upon him that included president of Coventry City Football Club and in 1976 an honorary DLitt of Warwick University.